equinor/subscript/_sources/contribution.rst.txt

   must be fixed.
 * For a new script, write a new file ``docs/scripts/scriptname.rst`` describing the script.
 Use sphinx-argparse to document the command line syntax.
+* Type hinting is encouraged.
+If type hinting is included in the source, it has to pass mypy.

 Maintenance responsibility